A Bayesian Inference Primer

 The second row of charts show the same probabilities, but this time the charts show the marginal probabilities (e.g. the totals) for each possible culprit.
 The Duke is the culprit in two different scenarios in the priors, so the total prior probability for the Duke is 50% + 25% = 75%.
 The total prior probability for the Count is 25%.

-After eliminating the Alive+Duke scenario, the remaining probability mass for the Duke and the Count are both 25% – but these are then scaled up so to 50% each so their total sums to 100%, as shown in the bottom-right chart.
-The net result is a decreased total probability for the Duke and increased total probability for the Count.
+After eliminating the Alive+Duke scenario, the total probability is 50% for both the Duke and the Count, as shown in the bottom-right chart.
+And so the probability decreased for the Duke and increased for the Count.

 Reallocation of Probabilities Example